 In a few cases, the diet for one health condition may be more important than the diet for another condition.
 For example, if you have kidney disease and diabetes, you might focus more on the diet guidelines for kidney disease.
 Your doctor or dietitian can help you decide what's most important for your health.

-Make one change at a time
+- Make one diet change at a time.

-It's best to focus on one diet change at a time, starting with the change that's most important.
-You might start by keeping track of carbohydrate for diabetes.
+- Start with the change that's most important.
+For example, if you have diabetes and heart disease, you might start by keeping track of carbohydrates.
 After that change becomes a habit, you might focus on reducing saturated fat for your heart.

 - Eat a variety of foods.

-- Eat plenty of fruits and vegetables.
+- Get plenty of fruits and vegetables.

 - Choose whole grains.